Saturday, April 6, 2019 at 8:00pm

 Theatre That Gets People Talking, Mirror Stage’s innovative staged reading series have been engaging the community in examining and discussing topical issues from different perspectives since 2004.
 Presented without costumes or sets, the emphasis on the text encourages audiences to create their own imagined world inhabited by the play’s characters, increasing empathy and expanding awareness.
 Following every performance, a moderated discussion with the audience and artists explores the issues raised in more depth.

 Sophie Franco is a Latinx actor/director/playwright working in the Seattle area.
 As an artist activist, Sophie prioritizes centralizing the narratives of people of color, the LGBTQIA community, and other marginalized folx.
 Recent credits include Tania in Native Gardens (Intiman Theatre) Viola in a English/Spanish bilingual production of Twelfth Night (Seattle Shakespeare Company), and Elena in Las Mariposas y Los Muertos (Forward Flux Productions).
 Other companies Sophie has worked with include: ACTLab, eSe Teatro, The Horse in Motion, and the Seattle Fringe Festival.
-This fall she is adapting and directing Book-It’s The Upside Boy, an Educational Tour that will be seen by over 15,000 students across Washington state.
-In addition, Sophie is on staff at Seattle Public Theater as the Associate of Education and Community Engagement Programs, and an ensemble member with Washington Ensemble Theater.
+Last fall, she adapted and directed Book-It’s The Upside Boy, an Educational Tour seen by over 15,000 students across Washington state.
+In addition, Sophie is an ensemble member with Washington Ensemble Theater.

 Celeste Mari Williams is a local playwright who has worked with SIS Productions as part of Revealed, Insatiable, LAAFF, and Represent; Pork Filled Productions as part of UNLEASHED with a staged reading of My Samurai.
 Celeste is also an associate playwright with Parley with produced workshops of Amelia’s Wall, A Fine Line, and Best Friend.
 She is excited about her recent workshop, GILLS!
 GILLS!
 GILLS!, a suite of short plays about sea creatures and mating.
 Celeste is looking forward to the educational and creative process of working with Mirror Stage.